Battle of Lake Vadimon (283 BC): History

 Polybius wrote that “[h]ereupon the Boii, seeing the Senones expelled from their territory, and fearing a like fate for themselves and their own land, implored the aid of the Etruscans and marched out in full force.
 The united armies gave battle to the Romans near Lake Vadimon, and in this battle most of the Etruscans were cut to pieces while only quite a few of the Boii escaped."
 He also wrote that the next year the Boii and the Etruscans engaged the Romans in battle again and “were utterly defeated and it was only now that their courage at length gave way and that they sent an embassy to sue for terms and made a treaty with the Romans."

 Appian wrote about the wars between Rome and the Gauls in Italy and Gaul and Julius Caesar’s conquest of Gaul (Gallic Wars 1, 2, and 3 of his Roman History).
-However, his work has survived only in fragments which are often short and sometimes do not shed enough light on events.
+However, his work has survived only in fragments, which are often short and sometimes do not shed enough light on events.
 He wrote about events in 283 BC and mentioned the battle fought against the Romans by a Gallic and Etruscan force without mentioning where it was.
-This fragment concentrates on an incident which involved Roman ambassadors and Roman actions in the ager Gallicus (the land of the Senones).
+This fragment concentrates on an incident that involved Roman ambassadors and Roman actions in the ager Gallicus (the land of the Senones).

-According to Appian, the Romans sent their ambassadors specifically to the Senones and for a different reason.
-The Senones had provided mercenaries to forces which had fought against Rome despite the fact that they had a treaty with Rome.
+According to Appian, the Romans sent their ambassadors specifically to the Senones for a different reason.
+The Senones had provided mercenaries to forces that had fought against Rome despite the fact that they had a treaty with Rome.
 The Romans sent ambassadors to remonstrate against this.
 Appian wrote that “Britomaris, the Gaul, being incensed against them on account of his father, who had been killed by the Romans while fighting on the side of the Etruscans in this very war, slew the ambassadors” while they were still holding the herald’s staff.
-He added some details which are most probably fictive and reflections of prejudice towards barbarians.
-He wrote that Britomaris wore their official garments and “cut their bodies in small pieces and scattered them in the fields."
+He added some details that are most probably fictitious and reflections of prejudice towards barbarians.
+He wrote that Britomaris wore their official garments and “cut their bodies into small pieces and scattered them in the fields."
 Then Publius Cornelius Dolabella, (the consul for 283 BC) “while he was on the march, moved with great speed” to the ager Gallicus “by way of the Sabine country and Picenum” and laid it to waste: "He ravaged them all [the Senones] with fire and sword.
 He reduced the women and children to slavery, killed all the adult men without exception, devastated the country in every possible way, and made it uninhabitable for anybody else."
 Appian added that [a] little later the Senones (who were serving as mercenaries), having no longer any homes to return to, fell boldly upon the consul Domitius, and being defeated by him killed themselves in despair.”